 HSP 221.
 Masterpieces of Spanish Literature.3 Credits.

-Major literary productions of Spain are studied, including works by or selections from Lazarillo de Tormes, Garcilaso, Cervantes, Galdos and Lorca.
+Major literary works of Spain are studied, including works by or selections from Lazarillo de Tormes, Garcilaso, Cervantes, Galdos and Lorca.
 This course is taught in English.

 Prerequisites: None